heywinit/site/src/content/posts/zeal-for-competence.md

 > Oh, this the part, he breaks my humility just for practice
 > Tactics we learned together, sore losers forever, daddy issues

 But I'm still ardent.
 I'm not changing at all.
 I'm gonna go back to my workout as I finish writing this.
-A sore looser forever.
+A sore loser forever.